-Erin is currently a 3L at Drake and will be employed with Censeo Solutions, Inc., following graduation.
-During law school, Erin has been engaged with community programs that impact youth and education in addition to serving in multiple extra-curricular service opportunities at Drake.Nicole Rommero:
+Erin is a 2012 graduate of Drake Law and following graduation is employed with Censeo Solutions, Inc. During law school, Erin was engaged with community programs that impacted youth and education in addition to serving in multiple extra-curricular service opportunities at Drake.Nicole Rommero:

-Nicole is currently a Public Service Scholar at Drake.
-During her time at Drake, Nicole has interned at the United States Department of Justice in the Civil Rights Division, tutored and mentored high school students, and she is currently interning at with the Iowa Senate.Sharon Wegner:
+Nicole is a 2013 graduate of Drake Law.
+During her time at Drake, Nicole interned at the United States Department of Justice in the Civil Rights Division, tutored and mentored high school students, and interned with the Iowa Senate.Sharon Wegner:

-Sharon is a current Public Service Scholar at Drake.
-Though only in her 1L year, she came into Drake with a heart for public service, having served in the Peace Corps prior to law school.John H. Moorlach:
+Sharon is a 2014 graduate of Drake Law and came into Drake with a heart for public service, having served in the Peace Corps prior to law school.John H. Moorlach: